This topic is contained in the PDXpert help file: select Contents from the application's Help menu.

 Number string item Number

-RevID GUID (revision primary key) unique released (or canceled) record identifier;
+RevID 2 GUID (iteration primary key) unique released (or canceled) record identifier;

 not visible within PDXpert client